mwhitted4u/docker-exabgp/README.md

  - If other configuration variables are necessary (multihop, authentication, etc), consult the exabgp documentation and add additional lines to the neighbor configuration section as needed.

  - Change the IP address after `--ip` in the `run` line under the watch-dns section.
 This should be set to the Anycast IP address you wish to advertise.
 This IP address will be automatically added as a loopback IP on the host system and will be advertised in BGP announcements.
-T

  - If you have the DNS container's API port exposed as something other than port 3301, change the 3301 in the `run` line to the appropriate port.